cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step03-integrating-shapes-canvas.md

 Add above two methods in 'main.js' file.

-When user selects a shape from toolbaar we are updating two parameters in whiteboarApp ( this is our main namespace for our app).
-And when user clicks on canvas take that x,y coordinates to draw shapes at that location, using `notifyShapeEvent` method.
+When user selects a shape from the toolbar, you  update two parameters in the WhiteboardApp (this will be your main namespace for the app).
+When a user clicks on the canvas, take those x,y coordinates to draw shapes at that location, using notifyShapeEvent method.

-Now open `main.js` file and add below two methods in it.
+Next open main.js file and add the below two methods in it.

 ```javascript
 notifyNewShapeEvent: function (posObj) {